 Police stopped the driver and matched the debris they collected to his car.
 They ultimately arrested the driver, charging him with DWI and felony hit-and-run.
 The driver’s blood-alcohol content was .19, which is twice the legal limit.

 The driver in this situation faces criminal charges, but victims and their loved ones facing similar situations can rightfully pursue a lawsuit against the impaired driver in civil court.
-This may allow them to seek reimbursement for medical bills, loss of income and expenses that incur as a result of such an accident.
+This may allow them to seek reimbursement for medical bills, loss of income and expenses that incur by working closely with a professional car accident lawyer in North Carolina.
 Speeding, driving while distracted, failing to yield or stop or disobeying any other rule of the road could be considered negligent or reckless behavior, depending on the situation.
-An attorney who is well-versed in North Carolina traffic laws could guide a victim or family in how to pursue restitution.
+A drunk driving accident attorney who is well-versed in North Carolina traffic laws could guide a victim or family in how to pursue restitution.